shorthills-ai/langchain/.github/CONTRIBUTING.md

 Langchain relies heavily on optional dependencies to keep the LangChain package lightweight.

-If you're adding a new dependency to LangChain, assume that it will be an optional dependency, and that most users won't have it installed.
+If you're adding a new dependency to Langchain, assume that it will be an optional dependency, and that most users won't have it installed.

 Users who do not have the dependency installed should be able to **import** your code without